jalengentry/osticket-prereqs/README.md

 <p>

   To enable the extensions:
-  -Go back to IIS, sites -> Default -> osTicket -Double click PHP manager
+  -Go back to IIS, sites-> Default-> osTicket
+  -Double click PHP manager
   -Click "Enable or disable an extension"